Daydreaming

-There are many types of daydreams, and there is no consistent definition among psychologists.
-However, the characteristic that is common to all forms of daydreaming meets the criteria for mild dissociation.
-Also, the impacts of different types of daydreams are not identical.
-While some are disruptive and deleterious, others may be beneficial in some way.
+Various names of this phenomenon exist, including mind-wandering, fantasies, and spontaneous thoughts.
+There are many types of daydreams – however, the most common characteristic to all forms of daydreaming meets the criteria for mild dissociation.
+In addition, the impacts of the various types of daydreams are not identical.
+While some are disruptive and deleterious, others may be beneficial to some degree.